vslavik/bakefile/docs/language.rst

 ..
 [2] A typical example of *ambiguous* use is in a concatenation.
 You can't
        write ``$toolset.cpp`` because ``.`` is a valid part of a literal; it must be written as ``$(toolset).cpp`` so that it's clear which part is a variable name and which is a literal appended to the reference.
+For similar reasons, the shorthand form cannot be used in double-quoted strings.

 ..
 [3] Although the syntax imposes few limits, it's not always possible to
        generate makefiles or projects with complicated conditional content even